Lovely Writer Summary

 The scene continues after they return home with the two of them ending up in the bedroom together.
 Drunk Gene wants to get frisky, but Nubsib shows an incredible amount of restraint by not engaging with him.
 Our king of consent would never want to take advantage of somebody when they aren't thinking consciously.
 At one point, Gene leans in for a kiss and Gene even swerves his head away to avoid him.
 Think of how many BL dramas where you WOULDN'T see this type of dignified behaviour from the lead character.
 Nubsib is a class act.

-Aoey’s birthday dinner is a long and intense scene that gave us more insights into his character.
-Even though his sister tried to bring the family together, Aoey clashed massively with his father and some very nasty words were exchanged.
+Aoey's birthday dinner is a long and intense scene that gives us more insights into his character.
+Even though his sister tried to bring the family together, Aoey clashed massively with his father and exchanged some very nasty words.
 The dad was a controlling jackass, calling his son an embarrassment and basically disowning him on the spot.
 Aoey stormed off and his sister ran after him, but only made things worse when another ugly argument broke out between them.

 It's safe to say this night has gone terribly for poor Aoey.
 Although he's estranged from his family (and never talks to them again for the rest of the series), at least his agent Tiffy is there to support him.
 There's a lovely moment when she brings out a cake to celebrate his birthday, while offering him a lot of encouragement.
 After such a terrible night, Aoey really needed this moment of empathy and I'm glad Tiffy was there for him. 😢

 Gene and Nubsib sex

 Gene and Nubsib had their first sex scene in Episode 9, which happened under pretty unusual circumstances.
 It was initiated because Gene thought Nubsib was under the influence of some pills that Aoey slipped in his drink, even though that wasn't the case.
 Nubsib figured out what his boyfriend was worried about and played along with it to see how far they'd go.